-The plotted time-series of measured and PBM simulated flow (Figure 3), shows that the simulation appears to capture well the general behaviour of the process at low flows.
-However, it tends to underpredict the high flows and over-predict the medium ones.
+Comparison of Measured Flow Data With Process-Based Model Simulations under-predict the high flows and over-predict the medium ones.
 This is confirmed by the corresponding scatterplot (Figure 4) where many values in the range 5-10 mm d-1 are below the 1-to-1 line and, thus, the simulated flow is greater than that measured.
-A non-linear locally weighted regression fit (i.e. a Loess smoother, see Cleveland, 1979), to the measured and simulated data is also given to help illustrate this behaviour.
+A non-linear locally weighted regression fit (i.e., a Loess smoother, see Cleveland, 1979), to the measured and simulated data is also given to help illustrate this behavior.